orangethunder/godot-docs/getting_started/step_by_step/scripting.rst

 For the sake of convenience, delete everything underneath ``extends Panel``.
 You will fill out the rest of the script manually.

-Because the Button and Label are siblings under the Panel where the script is attached, you can fetch the Button by typing the following underneath the ``_ready()`` function:
+Because the Button is a child of the Panel where the script is attached, you can fetch the Button by typing the following underneath the ``_ready()`` function: